-Recent statistics show an average life expectancy of 76 years (men) and 82 years (women) * across the EU community, which is expected to continue to increase in the future.
-There are several factors in the older persons’ life that can be adversely impacted by this increased life expectancy.
+Recent statistics show an average life expectancy of 76 years (men) and 82 years (women) * across the EU community, with this expected to continue to increase in the future.
+There are several factors in the older persons life that can be adversely impacted by this increased life expectancy.
 For example, the possibility of isolation.
-Older persons may find mobility restricted and loose connection with their peers, families, friends, social groups etc. Normal activities such as shopping, socializing, doctor’s appointments, exercise etc … become major issues and stress points.
+The older person may find mobility restricted and loose connection with their peers, families, friends, social groups etc. Normal activities such as shopping, socialising, doctor’s appointments, exercise etc become major issues and stress points.

 *Health at a glance: Europe 2012.
 OECD iLibrary.